Designed for the lowest possible emissions

 The Battery Energy Storage System (BESS) is a central part of the hybrid power system and has the following functions:

-Engine support: The battery actively assists the main engines, especially when the entire trawler is operated on only one diesel engine in diesel-electric mode.
-By letting the battery take care of the short-term increases in power demand, such as when the vessel turns during trawling, substantial amounts of energy are saved.
+- Engine support: The battery actively assists the main engines, especially when the trawler operates on only one diesel engine in diesel-electric mode.
+Substant amounts of energy are saved by letting the battery take care of the short-term increases in power demand, such as when the vessel turns during trawling.

-Response in the power system: The battery system in the solution has large power reserves and quick responsiveness.
-Having battery assistance, it will be easier for the diesel engine to work dynamically and handle load increases.
+- Response in the power system: The solution's battery system has large power reserves and quick responsiveness.
+With battery assistance, the diesel engine will be able to work dynamically and handle load increases more easily.

-Reliability: The battery system increases the redundancy and uptime on the power grid should a fault occur in the power system.
+- Reliability: The battery system increases the redundancy and uptime of the power grid should a fault occur.

-Storing return power: The trawler has electric winches with power regeneration, when the trawl is slowed down, power will be released to the grid.
-This return power can be stored in the battery to be available when needed later.
+- Storing return power: The trawler has electric winches with power regeneration.
+When the trawl is slowed down, energy is released to the grid.
+This return power can be stored in the battery and made available later.

-Reduced emissions at quay: The battery system has a large energy capacity (approx. 1,130 kWh) which can not only support the ship in case of extra power needs but also means that the vessel can stay quayside for many hours before a diesel engine must start or shore power connected.
-The ship is also equipped with a modern shore connection that can fully utilise the port facilities that are currently under development.
-This means that the entire ship can be supplied from shore, and also the large battery can be charged by shore power.
-This will help to eliminate the need of running the diesel engines while quayside.
+- Reduced emissions at quay: The battery system has a large energy capacity (approx. 1,130 kWh), which can not only support the ship in case of extra power needs but also means that the vessel can stay quayside for many hours before a diesel engine must start or shore power connected.
+The vessel is also equipped with a modern shore connection that can fully utilise the port facilities that are currently under development.
+This means that the entire trawler can be supplied from shore, and the large battery can also be charged by shore power.
+This will help to eliminate the need to run diesel engines during quayside.

-"Knowing how much power is needed throughout the year to perform the various operations under different conditions, we have defined a hull that is adapted to the environment in which it will be used.
-With the good experiences of the X-BOW® in other ship types we have developed a hull that is tailor-made for this type of ship.
-An X-BOW provides a volume distribution that we benefit from when arranging the fore ship.
-Together with the choice to optimise the hull lines for a speed of 10-12 knots, this means that the vessel has larger capacities than one can typically expect from a fishing vessel of this length".
+"Knowing how much power is needed throughout the year to perform the various operations under different conditions, we have defined a hull adapted to the environment in which it will be used.
+With the good experiences of the X-BOW® in other ship types, we have developed a hull that is tailor-made for this type of ship.
+An X-BOW provides a volume distribution that we benefit from when arranging the foreship.
+With the choice to optimise the hull lines for a speed of 10-12 knots, the vessel has larger capacities than one can typically expect from a fishing vessel of this length".

 Flexible and future-oriented

-"The hybrid propulsion system of the Bluewild trawler is a very future-oriented solution that makes it possible to conduct different types of fishing in an efficient way and ensures future opportunities for new fisheries that may come.
+"The hybrid propulsion system of the Bluewild trawler is a very future-oriented solution that makes it possible to conduct different types of fishing efficiently and ensures future opportunities for new fisheries that may come.
 Many elements together make this trawler a masterpiece", concludes Sollid.